Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Sexual reproduction

 We consider a sexual version of the asexual model exposed in the main text.
 As before, at every generation $n$, the population consists of $N^\gamma$ individuals.
 The population evolves from $n-1$ to $n$ into two successive steps.

 {\it Step 1.
 Reproduction.} We generate $N$ offspring.
 Each offspring has two parents $(x_1,x_2)$ chosen uniformly at random from generation $n-1$.
-The genotype and phenotype of is individual is obtained by adding noise to the mean parental genotype values, that is where $X$ and $Y$ have respective distribution $f_{X}$ and $f_{Y}$
+The genotype and phenotype of an individual is obtained by adding noise to the mean parental genotype values, that is where $X$ and $Y$ have respective distribution $f_{X}$ and $f_{Y}$ with

 for a fixed value of $\mu>0$ which captures the inverse of the phenotypic noise.